lcappuccio/simplexdb/README.md

 the old file will be renamed as `YYYYMMDDHHmmSS_$filename`
 - **findbyname**: obtain a full list of the stored data in JSON format with name matching the searched string
 - **delete**: deletes the specified id entry from the database
-- **export**: will write to disk all data currently stored in the database

 Automated documentation provided by Swagger: [API Documentation](http://localhost:8080/swagger-ui.html)